15 Reno Landmarks You Should Visit

 If you're planning a visit, it may be overwhelming to decide what to see; that's where this list of top Reno landmarks comes in helpful!
 From museums to parks and sports venues, keep reading to discover which places of interest have to be on your Reno itinerary.

-When visiting Reno, book your entrance tickets and tours before you go.
+To make the most of your visit to Reno, we recommend you book entrance tickets and tours soon.
 Below are some top recommendations to get you started.

 15 Reno, Nevada, Landmarks